Help communities build comprehensive health care systems for people in the justice system

 |$20 million||Create a national education and awareness campaign for health care professionals and first responders centered on identification, prevention, and treatment of mental health and substance use conditions||Centers for Disease Control and Prevention||Available until expended|

 The ARP provides for an additional $350 billion in State and Local Fiscal Recovery Funds for communities to address local fiscal priorities in response to the pandemic.
-The ARP provides for an additional $350 billion in State and Local Fiscal Recovery Funds for communities to address local fiscal priorities in response to the pandemic.
-Additional Treasury guidance specifically allows these funds to be used for a wide range of health investments, including providing behavioral health services and hotlines and expanding crisis intervention programs.
-It also includes premium pay for essential workers, including social services workers.
+Learn more about how to use these funds to advance safety and justice goals in our guide.
 State, local and tribal governments can request recovery funds directly through the Treasury’s website.

 1. Establish comprehensive community-based health care systems: ARP funding can be used to address the COVID-19 pandemic and to invest in broader public health supports, such as community health centers, and mental health and substance use treatment.
 Given the high rates of mental health and substance use conditions among people in the justice system, investments in comprehensive health care systems—including behavioral health services, harm reduction supports, and physical health services—help meet the needs of this population and reduce duplication of services.